fogbed/fogbed/docs/getstarted.rst

 definition of 3 Virtual Instances.
 A Virtual Instance in the context of fogbed is a unit that can have one or more hosts linked together by a single switch.
-Each Virtual Instance has a resource model associated with it that says how many resources that instance have so that they can be distributed between it's containers.
+Each Virtual Instance has a resource model associated with it that defines how many resources that instance have so that they can be distributed among it's containers.

-The resource model use is based on what was proposed in `son-emu`_, each resource model has a ``max_cu`` and ``max_mu`` value, representing the maximum computing and memory units the Virtual Instance that assigns it has.
+The resource model use is based on the proposed in `son-emu`_, each resource model has a ``max_cu`` and ``max_mu`` value, representing the maximum computing and memory units the Virtual Instance that assigns it has.